If you’re planning to become an importer or exporter, there are obligations you’ll need to meet.

 Clear your exports (external link)— New Zealand Customs Service

 Some goods are exempt from having to lodge an import entry or export entry – they’re known as exempt-entry goods.
-Instead, you need to lodge an ECI to give Customs a summary of the item being imported or exported.
+However, an electronic clearance will need to be submitted and you should forward all documentation to your customs broker, freight forwarder or logistics company.

 Exempt-entry goods:

-If you’re exporting a business or commercial item on this list that’s likely to be returned to New Zealand, you should declare it by lodging an export entry rather than an ECI to help processing on its return.
-Exempt-entry goods can still be affected by prohibition.
+If you’re exporting a business or commercial item on this list that’s likely to be returned to New Zealand, you should declare it by lodging an export entry rather than a Cargo Report Export (CRE) to help processing on its return.
+Exempt-entry goods can still be subject to border agency requirements, for example a permit.

 Exempt-entry clearance(external link) – New Zealand Customs Service